CharafeddineMechalikh/PureEdgeSim/README.md

   Showing the CPU utilization of Cloud, Fog and Edge resources, the WAN utilization, and the tasks success rate
 * Adding the possibility to generate charts at the end of the simulation and to save them in a *.PNG format More than 64 high resolution charts can be generated with one click, in order to make it easier for the user to check his simlation results
-  The user can always generate other charts using the generated CSV file.
+  The user can always generate other charts using the generated `.csv` file.
 * Adding new simulation parameters regarding charts (displaying them, the refresh delay, saving them..)
 * The ability to enable or desable orchestrators
   If disabled, the device will orchestrate its tasks by itself.
   If enabled, the user can select any devices/datacenters to be the orchestrators, Then, the tasks will be sent to the nearest orchestrator in order to find the best offloading destination
-* Now the containers network usage can be found in the CSV file.
+* Now the containers network usage can be found in the `.csv` file.
   A quick chart is also generated by the simulator to show the network used by containers if the registry is enabled.

 ## Authors : Charafeddine MECHALIKH, Hajer TAKTAK, Faouzi MOUSSA